 - A student does not accept the charges / admit responsibility for the violation.

-- The student does not agree to the sanction (i.e., they think the sanction is too harsh).
+- The student does not agree to the sanction (For example, the student perceives the sanction is too harsh).

 - The student is on academic probation.

-- The student initially agreed to the sanctions and accepted guilt, but later changed their mind; they have one week to repeal the decision, once they sign the letter.
+- The student initially agreed to the sanctions and accepted guilt, but later regrets that decision.
+The student then has one week after signing the letter to repeal the decision to sign the letter.

 If it is determined a conference is necessary, the Committee shall convene within two weeks of that report, provided this conforms to the academic calendar.
 If the academic calendar does not allow such convention, the case will be revisited during the first two weeks of the next academic session.
 Whoever files the alleged violation report to the Committee must attend the conference.
 At this meeting, all statements and evidence will be presented.
 All parties have the right to introduce evidence or witnesses.
 Witnesses must have firsthand knowledge of the academic integrity violation and/or evidence related to the accusation.
 A student facing an accusation of violating standards of academic integrity must continue through the conference process even if the student has withdrawn from the class in which the alleged violations took place.